 Both the Astor and Luxe bidets come in white and are backed by a one-year warranty.
 Although they won't blend in with bathroom fixtures of other colors, they're a great way to test out what some experts think might be the future of the American toilet without a huge monetary investment.

-However, if you do have the money and want the ultimate in comfort, the Toto Washlet SW502 (Est. $350) is the toilet seat for you.
-It gets close to perfect reviews from hundreds of owners who love the luxury touches that such a deceivingly simple product brings to the bathroom.
+However, if you have a higher budget and want the ultimate in comfort, the Toto Washlet SW502 (Est. $500) is the toilet seat for you.
+It gets close to perfect reviews from hundreds of owners who love the luxury touches that such a deceptively simple product brings to the bathroom.
 The Washlet features adjustable water pressure and temperature, as well as a seat warmer.
 Like the Luxe bidet, the Washlet has a self-cleaning function that makes it very sanitary.
 The seat also has a soft close feature that owners love to avoid that "slam" that can wake you up at night.